 To increase capacity, the customer uses two Azure subscriptions in a hub-spoke architecture and connects them via virtual network peering.

-For more information about FSLogix Profile Container - Azure Files and Azure NetApp Files best practices, see FSLogix for the enterprise.
+For more information about FSLogix Profile Container - Azure Files and Azure NetApp Files best practices, see FSLogix configuration examples.

 Azure Virtual Desktop service architecture is similar to Windows Server Remote Desktop Services.
 Although Microsoft manages the infrastructure and brokering components, enterprise customers manage their own desktop host virtual machines (VMs), data, and clients.

 Microsoft manages the following Azure Virtual Desktop services, as part of Azure:

 Web Access: By using the Web Access service within Azure Virtual Desktop you can access virtual desktops and remote apps through an HTML5-compatible web browser just as you would with a local PC, from anywhere and on any device.
 You can secure web access by using multifactor authentication in Azure Active Directory.